By Roger Cox, Editor

 Pro Shop: 760-341-1894

 My reservations about the size of the hotel aside, I have always been impressed by the dedication and inventiveness of the Peter Burwash International staff who manage this complex.
 Tennis director Jim Leupold has been there since a few months after the hotel opened in 1987, long enough to have evolved a program notable for its variety and attentiveness to service.
 Game matching is given high priority, with a crew to work the phones relentlessly in order to ensure you get to play.
 Beyond that and the private lessons you'd expect, the calendar includes daily drill sessions (one an intermediate level for 3.5 to 4.0 players, another for 4.5+), a doubles round robin utilizing all three Grand Slam surfaces, wheelchair tennis, and on selected holidays junior clinics.
-He also recently added a Saturday drop-in doubles, proof that, as he told me "We are always tweaking."

 Meanwhile, spectators turn out in large numbers for the PBI Tennis Show, held weekly from December into April (and much more often during the BNP Paribas Open).
 It has been called "The Harlem Globetrotters of Tennis," a moniker that suggests a combination of extraordinary ball handling served up with large doses of humor.
 Leupold himself has traveled internationally with the show (which has now touched down in 99 countries), and it never fails to please.